jstokesdubose/custcontroltraining/Src/ToC/Environment.md

 ## <a name="vsc">Visual Studio Code</a>
 VS Code is the only IDE used in this training.

-Several Extensions for VS Code should be included in your installation.

-* Live Server (Ritwick Dey)
-* AL Extension Pack (waldo)

-In addition to Waldo's AL-code add-ins, one more is recommended:
-[Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), with it's familiar *GoLive* button in the bottom of the VS Code window.

-The *Live Server* extension will allow the coder to see immediate changes to an HTML (with JavaScript) page.
+Besides Waldo's AL extension pack, another extensions for VS Code should be included in your installation: [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+The *Live Server* extension allows the developer to see immediate changes to an HTML (with JavaScript) page.
+This makes the initial coding and tooling of a JavaScript widget much easier.

-Go into the VS Code extensions and search for *Live Server*.
+Developers may also find the extension by going into extensions and searching for *Live Server*.
 Assure it is by Ritwick Dey.
 Download and activate it.

-AL developers should already be familiar with the *AL Extension Pack* by Waldo.

 <dl>
 <dt style="font-style:italic;font-weight:bold;font-size:14px">Note:</dt>